openwebdocs/mdn-bcd-collector/docs/about.md

 # About the mdn-bcd-collector

 This project's goal is to help keep MDN's [browser-compat-data (BCD)](https://github.com/mdn/browser-compat-data) as up-to-date and as accurate as possible, by running predefined JavaScript code in browsers to determine what features are and are not supported.
 This project was started by [Philip Jägenstedt](https://foolip.org/) at Google, who later contracted [Vinyl Da.i'gyu-Kazotetsu](https://www.queengoob.org) to help develop the project further.
-Vinyl has since forked the project and has been maintaining her own version under her own company, [Gooborg Studios](https://www.gooborg.com).
+Vinyl had since forked the project and had been maintaining her own version under her own company, [Gooborg Studios](https://www.gooborg.com).
+The project now lives under [Open Web Docs](https://www.openwebdocs.org) ownership.

 Feature detection tests are generated based on machine readable data (Web IDL, CSS definitions, etc.) from web standards, with support for custom tests and custom data where needed.
-Tests are then run within browsers (either manually or via a Selenium WebDriver script), generating a results file that can either be downloaded locally or submitted to the [mdn-bcd-results](https://github.com/GooborgStudios/mdn-bcd-results) repository.
+Tests are then run within browsers (either manually or via a Selenium WebDriver script), generating a results file that can either be downloaded locally or submitted to the [mdn-bcd-results](https://github.com/openwebdocs/mdn-bcd-results) repository.

 ## How to Use